yex33/ReSpaSol/README.md

 The scripts are provided in the home directory for other experiments as well.
 The GPU experiments are similar expect the scripts are located in the GPU repository.

+## additional details on the sparse matrices used

 | Matrices |Links to download Matrix Market formats |
 | :--- | :--- |